 GOOD PLANNING IS KEY

 A little planning can go a long way.
 You can shift all or a portion of the tax burden on a deceased person’s registered plans to someone who can defer tax or who will pay tax at a lower rate.
-If there’s a qualified beneficiary2 and certain conditions are met, it’s possible to keep the entire amount from being included in the deceased’s income.
-And qualified beneficiaries acquiring an RRSP or RRIF under these circumstances can also apply tax-deferral strategies on registered money received due to a death.
+If there’s a qualified beneficiary and certain conditions are met, it’s possible to keep the entire amount from being included in the deceased’s income.
+A qualified beneficiary acquiring an RRSP or RRIF under these circumstances can also apply tax-deferral strategies on registered money received due to a death.